gogoasa-c/wtf-is-spring/src/main/java/org/gogoasa/WTF/is/Spring/_05/config.md

 ```

 I'd say that this is a sufficient introduction to using the application properties in Spring Boot, you'll
-be getting more used to this as you create applications and as you us
+be getting more used to this as you create applications and as you use more and more properties for the
+dependencies.